Czech Republic: Religion

-Christianization in the 9th and 10th centuries introduced Christianity.
+Christianization took place in the 9th and 10th centuries.
 After the Bohemian Reformation, most Czechs became followers of Jan Hus, Petr Chelčický and other regional Protestant Reformers.
 Taborites and Utraquists were Hussite groups.
 Towards the end of the Hussite Wars, the Utraquists changed sides and allied with the Roman Catholic Church.
 Following the joint Utraquist—Roman Catholic victory, Utraquism was accepted as a distinct form of Christianity to be practiced in Bohemia by the Roman Catholic Church while all remaining Hussite groups were prohibited.
 After the Reformation, some Bohemians went with the teachings of Martin Luther, especially Sudeten Germans.

 In the wake of the Reformation, Utraquist Hussites took a renewed increasingly anti-Catholic stance, while some of the defeated Hussite factions were revived.
 After the Habsburgs regained control of Bohemia, the whole population was forcibly converted to Roman Catholicism—even the Utraquist Hussites.
 Going forward, Czechs have become more wary and pessimistic of religion as such.
 A history of resistance to the Roman Catholic Church followed.
 It suffered a schism with the neo-Hussite Czechoslovak Hussite Church in 1920, lost the bulk of its adherents during the Communist era and continues to lose in the modern, ongoing secularization.
 Protestantism never recovered after the Counter-Reformation was introduced by the Austrian Habsburgs in 1620.

 Prior to the Holocaust, the Czech Republic had a sizable Jewish community of around 100,000.
-There are many historically important and culturally relevant Synagogues in the Czech Republic such as Europe's oldest active Synagogue, The Old New Synagogue and the second largest Synagogue in Europe, the Great Synagogue (Plzeň).
-The Holocaust decimated Czech Jewry and the Jewish population as of 2021 is 3,900.
+There are many historically important and culturally relevant synagogues in the Czech Republic such as Europe's oldest active synagogue, the Old New Synagogue, and the second largest synagogue in Europe, the Great Synagogue (Plzeň).
+The Holocaust decimated Czech Jewry, and the Jewish population as of 2021 is 3,900.

-According to the 2011 census, 34% of the population stated they had no religion, 10.3% were Roman Catholic, 0.8% were Protestant (0.5% Czech Brethren and 0.4% Hussite), and 9% followed other forms of religion both denominational or not (of which 863 people answered they are Pagan).
+According to the 2011 census, 34% of the population stated they had no religion, 10.3% were Roman Catholic, 0.8% were Protestant (0.5% Czech Brethren and 0.4% Hussite), and 9% followed other forms of religion both denominational or not (of which 863 people answered they are pagan).
 45% of the population did not answer the question about religion.
 From 1991 to 2001 and further to 2011 the adherence to Roman Catholicism decreased from 39% to 27% and then to 10%; Protestantism similarly declined from 3.7% to 2% and then to 0.8%.
 The Muslim population is estimated to be 20,000 representing 0.2% of the population.
 The proportion of religious believers varies significantly across the country, from 55% in Zlín Region to 16% in Ústí nad Labem Region.